Jake Worth

 It’s the boring choice.
 It works in any RSpec test suite, regardless of configuration.
 It’s the syntax rspec-rails generates.
 You can borrow a spec from any other test suite or copy an example from the internet and it just works.

-Monkey patching and magic are contentious subjects in Ruby.
-They are some of the best and worst features of the language, depending on who you ask.
+It’s the unmagical choice.
+Monkey patching is a contentious subjects in Ruby.
+It’s one of the best or worst features of the language, depending on who you ask.
 The module name lets me skip this debate at the cost of six communicative characters.

 The choice is yours!